Titles and Roles

 Brian Michael Olson, PhD is an instructor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
 Dr. Olson holds joint appointments in the Department of Urology and the Department of Surgery.
 Prior to arriving at Emory, he was a staff scientist at University of Chicago in Illinois.

-Dr. Olson is a member of the Discovery and Developmental Therapeutics research program at Winship Cancer Institute of Emory University, He is also an active member of several professional societies including Society for Immunotherapy of Cancer, American Association for Cancer Research, and American Association of Immunologists.
+Dr. Olson is a member of the Cancer Immunology Research Program at Winship Cancer Institute of Emory University, He is also an active member of several professional societies including Society for Immunotherapy of Cancer, American Association for Cancer Research, and American Association of Immunologists.

 Dr. Olson obtained his PhD in Cancer Biology from University of Wisconsin in Madison, Wisconsin, where he also completed his post-doctoral fellowship.